-The program is affiliated with Yuma Regional Medical Center (YRMC) and other clinical sites.
-While at YRMC and other affiliate sites, the students will rotate through all radiology services and clinics to participate in the clinical experiences that are necessary to round out the students' clinical education.
+During the student's clinical education, students will rotate through all radiology services provided in a hospital setting and a variety of clinical settings that are necessary to round out the students' clinical education.

 The program has an Advisory Committee comprised of area professionals in the field of Radiologic Technology and Health Administration.
 This committee helps guide the program in the production of qualified graduates that are needed to meet the expectations of the health care community.